 | HOSTS |

 Allison Duettmann is a researcher and program coordinator at Foresight Institute.
 Her research focuses on the reduction of existential risks, especially from AI.
+Prior speaking engagements include Wall Street Journal, SXSW, The O’Reilly AI Conference, The World Economic Forum, Effective Altruism Global.
 At Existentialhope.com, she keeps a progress tracker of the most promising work toward positive futures.
-Allison holds an MS from the London School of Economics, where she developed a moral framework for AGI that relies on NLP.
+Allison holds an MS from the London School of Economics, where she focused on ethics for AGI.

 LOU DE KERHUELVEZ